ibm-cloud-docs/openwhisk/openwhisk_actions.md

 ## Access action metadata within the action body
 {: #accessing-action-metadata-within-the-action-body}

-The action environment contains several properties that are specific to the running action.
+The action environment contains several properties that are specific to the running Action.
-These allow the action to programmatically work with OpenWhisk assets via the REST API, or set an internal alarm when the action is about to use up its allotted time budget.
+These allow the action to programmatically work with OpenWhisk assets via the REST API, or set an internal alarm when the Action is about to use up its allotted time budget.
 The properties are accessible via the system environment for all supported runtimes:
 Node.js, Python, Swift, Java and Docker Actions when using the OpenWhisk Docker skeleton.